sufforest/SolidBin/README.md

 ### Dependency

-Fisrt of all, we download [CONCOCT v4.0](https://github.com/BinPro/CONCOCT/archive/0.4.0.zip) and set environmental variables for deoendency software.
+Fisrt of all, we download [CONCOCT v4.0](https://github.com/BinPro/CONCOCT/archive/0.4.0.zip) and set environmental variables for software dependencies.

 ```sh
 $ CONCOCT=/path/to/your/CONCOCT